 Determine eligibility to become a citizen

 Not all green card holders can apply for naturalization.
 Only those who meet specific naturalization requirements can apply.
-They will have to review the citizenship eligibility requirements before they could file an application to become a citizen.
+Use our citizenship eligibility quiz to find out if you qualify to apply for U.S. citizenship.
+Click here to read more about the citizenship eligibility requirements.

 Prepare Application for Naturalization